ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * How #include and main() work
 * What printf() and return do
 * How similar structures appear in FreeBSD's kernel code
+* Early good practices to keep your code clear and safe

 The more C code you read, both your own and from FreeBSD, the more these patterns will become second nature.